USS Orange: Service history

 After shakedown, Orange began her tour of Pacific duty as a fire support and anti-submarine vessel.
 On 2 June 1944, only five months after commissioning, she participated in her initial engagement at New Guinea.
 At one stage of the action she closed to within 1500 yd of a beach west of the Tor River to shell enemy installations, with the aid of an Army spotter.

 Three days later, Orange, with an Army liaison officer on board, shelled supply dumps located along a road between Arami Village and the mouth of the Orai River.
-A field of floating wreckage hampered her progress as she again closed the shoreline, but she carried our her mission leaving many fires burning in the target area.
+A field of floating wreckage hampered her progress as she again closed the shoreline, but she carried out her mission leaving many fires burning in the target area.

 Between fire support missions, Orange conducted antisubmarine patrols to protect the heavy flow of supply shipping which supported the landings.
 On 27 July, while conducting such a patrol, she was directed to embark three Army officers for a scouting party which had been operating behind enemy lines near Sarmi Point.
 Through radio contact it was learned that the scouting team had encountered a number of Japanese, patrols and that they might have difficulty in getting out.
 The frigate groped its way around the point, and with all guns manned, closed the shore and dispatched a motor launch with a landing party.
 Directed with the assistance of an observation plane, the launch moved in and was met by a rubber raft containing the scout group and two Japanese captives.
 The captives were forward members of one of the enemy patrols.